Mickley First School SEND Information Report

 We have staff trained in the "Talk Boost" program to support language development.
 We also offer bespoke phonics interventions, as well as individually tailored speaking and listening interventions and nurture groups.
 Sensory resources, role play and planned drama sessions to promote speech & language across school.

 Peer mentoring and buddies are available across school.
 These allow children to suppport each other around school when tackling challenging situations.
-Mrs Roxburgh is also trained in "First Aid for Mental Health" as well as ASD training.
-As a result we can offer targetted support to help children overcome specific difficulties around school.
+Mrs Sally Webb is also trained in "First Aid for Mental Health" as well as ASD training.
+As a result we can offer targeted support to help children overcome specific difficulties around school.

 Access to strategies/programmes to support Occupational Therapy/Physiotherapy needs